 After the Chemical Peel

-After a chemical peel in Maryland, patients may experience some redness, dryness and flaking.
+After a chemical peel, patients may experience some redness, dryness, and flaking.
 People often say it is similar to sunburn.
 It takes about a week for the new skin to emerge, but after healing, you’ll exhibit a healthy, fresh complexion and have fewer blemishes.